This is where everything begins.

 4.4.5 Towards Ownership

-- All pillars of ownership151financial freedom, escape, etc.are connected to each other; improving one leads to another; the concepts overlap.152E.g.
-Having mind freedom helps with attaining social freedom; physical state affects mood.
+- All pillars of ownership110financial freedom, escape, etc.are connected to each other; improving one leads to another; the concepts overlap.

 .